-2. Once abroad, make sure you take the equivalent of at least 3 Beloit College course units.
+2. Once abroad, make sure you take the equivalent of at least 3 Beloit Units.
 As a reminder, 1 Beloit course unit = 4 U.S. semester hour credits.
 Courses abroad may carry fewer or more credits.
 You may take a maximum of 5 Beloit Units.

 Note: You can not earn credit toward a Beloit College degree for non-academic courses, such as physical education and cooking.

-3. Work with your faculty advisor(s) to determine how credits earned abroad will count toward your studies.
+3. Work with your faculty advisor(s) to determine how credits earned abroad will count toward your major sequence.
 If your course selection changes once you are abroad, check with your advisor(s) to make sure you will still be on track for completion of major requirements.

 4. Do you plan to do research abroad using interviews or surveys?
 If so, you must obtain approval from the Beloit College Institutional Review Board before beginning your project.
 Look for the section at the bottom of the page on International Research for guidance about conducting research abroad.

-5. If you require accommodation on the Beloit College campus related to a physical disability, learning disability, or mental health concerns, a) make sure you understand what kind of supports are available through your host institution/organization, and b) discuss your situation with the Learning Enrichment and Disabilities office.
+5. If you require accommodation on the Beloit College campus related to a physical disability, learning disability, or mental health concerns, a) make sure you understand what kind of supports are available through your host institution/organization (search host institution website), and b) discuss your situation with the Learning Enrichment and Disabilities office.